oresttokovenko/RetailFlow/README.md

 make infra-down-local # stop docker containers on your computer

 # AWS infrastructure tear down
-make infra-down # type in yes after verifying the changes TF will make
+make infra-down-cloud # type in yes after verifying the changes TF will make
 ```